The Art of Contract Correspondence

 Correspondence on any construction project, irrespective of its size and value, is a crucial element of the contract administration process.
 To be effective, correspondence requires measured, complete, and structured management.
 However, project managers, contract managers, and administrators often fail to implement or even recognize simple basic guidelines that can substantially help contract correspondence achieve its primary objective, which is to communicate.

 Typically, contract correspondence falls into two groups.
 The first includes systemic, formal processes such as transmittal forms, letter logs, payment certificates, requests for information, deficiency notices, and daily construction logs.
 These types of communication, many produced on a daily basis, use recognized, standard forms to address particular issues.
 The second type of communication has no particular format or subject; they are at the author’s discretion.
-This article primarily focuses on this second form of communication, in effect writing and responding to contract letters and change orders.
+This article primarily focuses on this second form of communication, in effect writing and responding to contractual letters and change orders.

 Communications, including letters, emails, telephone calls, virtual and in-person meetings, and transmittal of drawings, data sheets, and specifications, are the essential foundation of a construction project.
 Effective communication decreases the risk of misunderstandings that may result in disputes.